Content Creation

 And the best part?
 There’s no single formula for what counts as a great image post.
 Your visuals can take many forms, such as:

-Selfies: Show the human side behind your brand; people connect with faces, not logos.
+Selfies | Show the human side behind your brand; people connect with faces, not logos. |

-Quotes or citations: Share powerful insights or lessons to spark reflection and engagement.
+Quotes or Citations | Share powerful insights or lessons to spark reflection and engagement. |

-Personal photos: Give a glimpse of your work environment, team, or moments that reflect your culture.
+Personal Photos | Give a glimpse of your work environment, team, or moments that reflect your culture. |

-Memes: Add humor or commentary on industry trends while keeping things light and shareable.
+Memes | Add humor or commentary on industry trends while keeping things light and shareable. |

-Infographics: Turn data or stats into graphs.
+Infographics | Turn data or stats into clear, visual graphs. |

 How Many Photos Should You Add to a LinkedIn Post?